astrauna/astrauna/README.md

 - 👋 Hi, I’m @astrauna
 - 👀 I’m interested in ...hacking skills
 - 🌱 I’m currently learning ...cyber security
-- 💞️ I’m looking to collaborate on ...codind programs
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me ...you dont

 <!---